-This firm, flat fish has a delicate flavor and cooks fast — ideal for a quick meal with a side of roasted vegetables.
-The tasty lime sauce will work well with flounder, cod and halibut, too.
+Roughy is a firm, flat fish that has a delicate flavor and cooks fast — ideal for a quick meal with a side of roasted vegetables.
+The tangy lime sauce will work well with flounder, cod and halibut, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Juice of 1 large lime (about 1/4 cup)

 1 teaspoon cornstarch dissolved in 1 tablespoon water